Have you ever had a scary moment watching your little one teeter toward a staircase?

-Inspecting for rough edges, nails, or loose steps should be done frequently in a home with children, especially if you have to carry them up and down the stairs in your arms.
+You should frequently inspect your home for rough edges, nails, or loose steps, especially if you have to carry your child up and down the stairs.
 Imagine stepping on a nail and falling with your baby!

 Knowing your house and identifying its babyproofing needs will be crucial in picking out the best baby gate for you.
-Take careful consideration of how your stairs are used and what’s important to you in a baby gate so you know what to look for and don’t waste time or money.
+Carefully consider how you use your stairs and what’s important to you in a baby gate so you know what to look for and don’t waste time or money.

 Take a look around your home.
 Think about what it will be like when you set up your babyproofing tools.

-Some of the following considerations may help you weigh your decision:
+Some of the following considerations may help you decide:

 - Frequency of use: Ask yourself how often your stairs are in use.
-High-traffic will need something like a swinging gate or a walk-through gate, unless you don’t mind constantly stepping up and over.
+High-traffic areas will need something like a swinging gate or a walk-through gate.

-- Space requirements: You can get gates that cover large entryways or ones that simply sit in the doorways.
-If you’re trying to cut down on how many gates you need to get, consider a few large ones to section off entire rooms at a time.
+- Space requirements: You can get gates that cover large entryways or ones that simply sit in the doorway.
+If you’re trying to cut down on how many gates you need to buy, consider a few large ones to section off entire rooms at a time.

-- Consider the carrying: Take a look at the way your house is organized.
+- Consider the carrying: Take a look at how your house is organized.
 Is your laundry room far from your bedrooms?
-Will you need to carry the baby up and down the stairs multiple times a day?
-A safer baby gate for high-traffic stairs may be needed.
+Will you need to carry your baby up and down the stairs multiple times a day?
+You may need a safer baby gate for high-traffic stairs.

-Baby gates come in tons of shapes, sizes, uses, colors, and materials.
+Baby gates come in many shapes, sizes, uses, colors, and materials.
 Matching the best gate for your home with your stairs prevents accidents more than anything else, but choosing the right one can seem daunting.

-Lucky for you, we did some digging about the three best kinds of baby gates for you and your little one.
+Lucky for you, we dug into the three best kinds of baby gates for babyproofing your stairs.

-Expandable baby gates are small, narrow gates that open slightly to fit right inside of a doorframe.
-Not every house will have stairs with a specific door frame at the top, but if yours does, this is a great little gate to restrict stair access.
+Expandable baby gates are small, narrow gates that open slightly to fit right inside a doorframe.
+Not every house will have stairs with a specific door frame at the top, but if yours does, this gate style will restrict stair access.

-Some expandable baby gates, like this one, include the necessary hardware and instructions for mounting at the top of the stairs.
+Some expandable baby gates include the necessary hardware and instructions for mounting at the top of the stairs.

-3-in-1 baby gates are a lifesaver for parents.
-They take a little extra time and money for installation but if you can handle that, their versatility is well worth it.
+Multi-panel baby gates are a lifesaver for parents.
+They take a little extra time and money to install, but if you can handle that, their versatility is well worth it.
 (I wouldn’t have made it this far without mine!)

-The idea behind 3-in-1 baby gates is they can be condensed into a safe playpen or extended out to cover large areas of space with unlimited extensions.
-These are perfect for homes with very open stairwells or ones with lots of things around stairs to protect.
+Multi-panel baby gates can be condensed into a fence or play area or extended to cover large areas with unlimited extensions.
+These are perfect for homes with very wide stairwells or ones with lots of things around stairs to protect.

-Expendable gates are great, but they come with risks too, and a swinging gate is a great solution.
-Using both, with the swinging gate at the top of the stairs, creates an improved flow through your house, especially if traffic is high on the steps.
+Expandable gates are great, but they come with risks too.
+A swinging gate can be a great solution.
+Combine both gate styles with the swinging gate at the top of the stairs to create an improved flow through your house, especially if you have a lot of traffic on your steps.

-These gates are taller and often stronger, and require hardware to be safely mounted.
-Instead of having to be risky and step over a low gate and balance on the stairs these gates simply unlatch and swing open.
+These gates are taller and stronger and require hardware to mount them safely.
+Instead of having to be risky and step over a low gate and balance on the stairs, these gates simply unlatch and swing open.
 The safety and convenience factors they add really help over time.

 How To Babyproof Stair Railings

 You can get a banister guard that goes along the length of your banister.
-They come in several different styles and materials to fit your home the best.
-They’re not exactly fashionable, but safe is always better than sorry.
+They come in several different styles and materials to fit your home.
+They’re not exactly fashionable, but being safe is always better than being sorry.